 What is the benefit of having crystal clear vision, free from the increasing cloudiness caused by cataracts?
 Patients usually don’t realize how much their developing cataract has impacted their vision quality.
 Because the clouding in the lens develops slowly, the patient doesn’t sense the quality deterioration until it gets to the point where night driving and such is impacted.
 Today’s choices of IOLs allow you to, basically, choose how good you want your vision to be.
 You can opt to have clear vision at all distances with the new multi-focal IOLs.
 Or you can correct for either distance or up close vision, and use eyeglasses for the other.
 Today’s IOLs can even adjust for astigmatism and improve the refractive errors of near- and farsightedness.

-Previous lens replacement technologies provided only one improved focal point, distance, leaving people dependent on readers or bifocals after cataract surgery.
-Furthermore, in the past, those who were not yet cataract surgery candidates had no good alternatives to readers, bifocals, or trifocals.
+Multifocal IOLs correct the full range of vision.
+Previous lens replacement technologies provided only one improved focal point, distance.
+This left people dependent on readers or bifocals after cataract surgery.
+Furthermore, in the past, those who were not yet cataract surgery candidates had no good alternatives for readers, bifocals, or trifocals.
 Recent advances in lens technology now make it possible to improve vision at all ranges, near through distance, with increased freedom from glasses or contact lenses.
 Our doctors are proud to offer the most advanced multifocal and accommodating IOLs to give our patients the best possible vision.